For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 After the trials and tribulations of Shinnecock Hills, we move to a somewhat more straightforward challenge for the players this week as the BMW International Open returns to the Golfclub Gut Lärchenhof where this event was also hosted in 2012, 2014 and 2016.
 As always, we have the post-Major dilemma to consider - 8 players have made the journey straight from Southampton to Cologne to compete here, however only Tommy Fleetwood troubled the scorers over the weekend as he made a Sunday run at the title which on another week could well have been enough for him to have secured his first Major.
 The Southport man is joined by Thorbjorn Olesen, Tom Lewis, Lucas Herbert, Matt Wallace, Martin Kaymer, Ernie Els and Sergio Garcia who all missed the cut, however it's certainly going to be all eyes on Tommy here who's been installed as the 8/1 clear favourite for this event.

-Adapting to a far shorter course and a pronounced drop in green speeds will be a challenge for those who have jetted directly over from the United States - we shall see of course, however Ernie Els proved that the jet lag and fatigue can indeed be overcome as he won the 2013 renewal here in Munich after finishing 4th at Merion, plus Henrik Stenson finished runner-up in 2015 after returning from a top-30 finish at Chambers Bay before winning in Cologne 12 months ago after withdrawing on the Friday at Oakmont when staring a missed cut in the face.
+Adapting to the stark contrast in difficulty may be the biggest challenge for these players this week - we shall see of course, however Ernie Els proved that the jet lag and fatigue can indeed be overcome as he won the 2013 renewal in Munich after finishing 4th at Merion and Henrik Stenson finished runner-up in 2015 after returning from a top-30 finish at Chambers Bay.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.